 Having a casual job or other short-term work while you study can actually give you a massive edge when you apply for jobs in the future.
 Why?
 Because having previous work experience shows employers you have the employability skills to succeed in their workplace.

 Employability skills are the essential skills, personal qualities and values you need at work.
 They include things like teamwork, problem solving skills and communication skills.

 So how do you make the most of a part-time job?

-- combine study and any kind of work.
+- Combine study and any kind of work.
 Consider getting a casual or part-time job while you are at school or studying, even if you don’t need to.
-Employers want workers who can juggle competing priorities.
+Employers look for workers who can juggle competing priorities.
 Combining work and study is a good way to show you’ve got it covered.

-- combine study and work in your chosen field.
+- Combine study and work in your chosen field.
 You don’t need to wait until your course is finished to find work in the industry or occupation you aspire to.
-You can earn and learn by undertaking an apprenticeship or traineeship, by doing a student internship over the semester break or taking on a cadetship job while you are still at uni.
-You could also get casual entry-level work in your chosen industry or occupation.
+You can earn and learn by doing an Australian Apprenticeship, by doing a student internship or cadetship while you study.
+You could also find an casual entry-level job in your chosen industry.

 These tools can help you:

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.